LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/FaaS/use-cases/post-chat-survey-with-faas.md

 indicator: chat
 ---

-This use case showcases how the FaaS Platform can help extend LivePerson's platform functionality.
+This use case showcases how the FaaS Platform can help extend the LivePerson platform functionality.
 In this case, we will use FaaS to re-create one of our Legacy features, the ability to conditionally send out transcripts after a chat conversation ended.

 **Note:** Within this integration, the chat server will still take care of sending out emails.
 FaaS will only be used to write more sophisticated conditions.